 - Member and former president, 100 Black Men of Greater Columbia

-- Recipient of National Institute of Staff and Organizational Development Award, 1996
+- National Institute of Staff and Organizational Development Award, 1996

-- Recipient of the outstanding USC Alumnus for Professional Excellence and Community Volunteer Service Award, 1989
+- Outstanding USC Alumnus for Professional Excellence and Community Volunteer Service Award, 1989

 - Outstanding Young Men of American Recipient, 1987